polygon-io/pg_catalog/agents-dev/completed-tasks.md

 # Task 34: done
 Implemented `rewrite_xid_cast` to map casts to `xid` into `BIGINT` so queries using this system type can be planned.
 Added unit tests verifying the rewrite.

+# Task 43: Done
+Updated pg_index handling so indclass is parsed as an array.
+Added relam-based query and functional test.